 - SEO Hosting

-In conclusion: don’t skimp on hosting and run quickly away from EIG’s 50+ current companies
+Don’t skimp on hosting and run quickly away from EIG’s 50+ current companies

-If you’re serious about your website, you need to prepare to pay at least $25/mo for hosting, especially if you are running an ecommerce business.
+If you’re serious about your website, you need to prepare to pay at least $25/mo for hosting, especially if you are running an eCommerce business.

 It will cost you more in the long run to host somewhere cheap and have to move your existing website to a new hosting provider while minimizing downtime and lost orders and leads.